Subnautica 2: Development

-The game was initially confirmed to be in the works on April 7, 2022, as "the next game in the Subnautica universe".
+Subnautica 2 was initially confirmed to be in production on April 8, 2022, as "the next game in the Subnautica universe".
 In November 2023, publisher Krafton revealed in a financial report that it was to be released sometime in 2025.
 This was followed by another report on February 8, 2024, that described it as a "multiplayer live-service game", creating fan backlash that prompted the developers to clarify that it would have "no season passes, no battle passes, no subscription".

-It is planned to be released as an early access title and will be available on PC and Xbox Series X and S. Unlike its predecessors, Subnautica 2 is made with Unreal Engine 5.

-The first screenshots of the game were also published in 2024, some of which were hidden within Subnautica itself.
+The first screenshots of the game were published in 2024, some of which were hidden within Subnautica.
 A cinematic trailer for the game was released on October 17, 2024, during the Xbox Partner Showcase, with the early access release slated for 2025.
 On April 23, 2025, the first in a series of dev blogs was posted on YouTube showing new content and early gameplay footage.

-Several major changes to the development team took place in July 2025 causing a number of lawsuits involving Krafton and the former development leads, with Krafton also announcing that the early access release was delayed to 2026.
+Several major changes to the development team of Unknown Worlds Entertainment took place in July 2025 causing a number of lawsuits involving Krafton and the former development leads, with Krafton announcing that the early access release was delayed to 2026.
 A gameplay trailer was released alongside the delay announcement.

+In May 2026, unofficial builds of the game reportedly circulated online.
+Unknown Worlds Entertainment stated that unauthorized builds had appeared on the internet.
+Allegations regarding the source of the leak circulated online, though no evidence publicly confirmed the claims.

+It released as an early access title, available on PC and Xbox Series X and S on May 14, 2026.
+Subnautica 2 is made with Unreal Engine 5.

+Following a development team member's dismissive response to feedback from the playerbase, Unknown Worlds Entertainment published a letter to the community to apologize for some recent comments from the team and detail the game's direction, including improvements to creature balance, gameplay built around vulnerability, exploration, and survival rather than traditional weapon-based combat, and early access as a collaboration with the community.